 - Lotions, creams, or medicated patches

-Avoid pain medicine whenever possible, or use it only when necessary.
+Use pain medicine only when necessary.
 Keeping your body in the proper position or keeping bed linens off a tender body part may help control pain.

-In some cases, you can fully recover from peripheral neuropathy if your health care provider can find the cause and successfully treat it, and if the damage does not affect the entire nerve cell.
+In some cases, you can fully recover from peripheral neuropathy if your provider can find the cause and successfully treat it, and if the damage does not affect the entire nerve cell.

 The amount of disability varies.
 Some people have no disability.
 Others have partial or complete loss of movement, function, or feeling.
 Nerve pain may be uncomfortable and may last for a long time.